Identity and email protection

 Leadership should see cleaner visibility, better control around risky workflows, and a faster response path when suspicious activity appears.

-We can review the current exposure around lawyers, assistants, intake staff, document workflows, and secure remote work, identify the weakest control points, and map the first improvements that reduce real risk.
+We can review the current exposure, identify the weakest control points, and map the first improvements that reduce real risk.